chromilo/udacity-suse-scholarship/README.md

 3. Are you facing any challenges or blockers?

 ---
+Day 31:
+1. Yesterday I submitted all Udacity career services project perks.
+2. Today I submitted my AI capstone project and received feedback from Udacity mentors, with 7 points to revisit.
+Prepared poster for Game Night for study jam and other event I am co-hosting with @Rohit.Roy.Chowdhury.
+Posted my updates to my Github blog.
+3. None.

+#st_canada
+1. What did your Study Team work on or participate in last week?
+Our study team met for our weekly session July 9 at 3:30pm Pacific.
+Meeting minutes are here.
+An additional meetup was scheduled over the weekend for a 1:1 to help @Chromilo.Amin with lesson 5.12 exercise.
+2. What are your plans for this coming week?
+Tally up the scholars on sprint 1 and sprint 2 walls.
+We found the following stats:
+26/54 have submitted Sprint 2 commitment form so far.
+28/54 (51.8%) have NOT submitted the Sprint 2 commitment form.
+3. Are you facing any challenges or blockers?
+18/54 scholars most likely still not done with lesson 3 yet.
+Encouraged our members to skip lesson 3 and keep moving to 4 and 5 if stuck.
+We can always go back to lesson 3.

 Day 30 (sprint 2):
 1. Yesterday I finished lesson 5.
 Yay!
 2. Today I submitted my cover letter career services projects.
 I submitted an event to host for SJ to organizers, waiting for approval.
 Posted my updates to my Github blog.